 - If I agree to work on my relationship after this process – does that mean I’m stuck and have to make it work?
 Absolutely not.
 If you decide to work on your relationship – you are only obligated to see if the relationship can improve.
 You are not signing up for a lifetime.

-- Are the therapists at the Relationship Therapy Center trained in Make-It-Or-Break-It Counseling?
-Most of our therapists are trained in this type of counseling.
-If you’re interested in this type of counseling – please let our client ambassador know and she will connect you with a well-trained Make-It-or-Break-It Counselor.
+- Are the therapists at the Relationship Therapy Center trained in discernment counseling?
+Most of our therapists are trained in this type of counseling, but only our most experinced therapists offer Make-It-or-Break-It intensives.
+If you’re interested in this type of counseling – please contact our Intensive Program Director at 612-400-5262 and they will connect you with a well-trained Make-It-or-Break-It Counselor.

 - Is there hope for us?
 Often a relationship that had been on the brink can be transformed into a better relationship than ever before.
 This is only possible if each person learns the skills necessary to be successful in relationships.
 At RTC we know the skills and teach them to couples every day.